 Seasonal Rot: Season seven when Seven was brought in to the Bundy house after being left by his parents was not liked by fans or even the cast.
 The show did return to its former glory in season eight, but, ratings-wise, the show took a nosedive (and things got worse when FOX changed its timeslot and other sitcoms like The Simpsons, Martin, and Living Single were becoming popular).

-In syndication, and in later episodes, Queen's "We Will Rock You" and "We Are The Champions" were replaced with these.
+In syndication, later episodes, and on DVD, Queen's "We Will Rock You" and "We Are The Champions" were replaced with generic soundalikes due to music licensing issues.

 Unpopular Popular Character: Al is probably the biggest loser ever in-universe, but try telling that to the studio audience.
 Each of the main characters were typically greeted with applause upon entering as the seasons wore on, but Al was first.